cmatKhan/rnaseq_databases_documentation/docs/Development/install.md

 HOST_IP="127.0.0.1"
 ```

-3. create an empty directory called `.venv`, which pipenv will automatically find.
+- create an empty directory called `.venv`, which pipenv will automatically find.
 This will mean that the virtual environment will be stored inside the root.
 This is also in the .gitignore.

+- In the root, run `pipenv install -r requirements.txt --python=$(which python)` to install the environment.
+Note: this has been finnicky about python version -- use the version listed in the Pipfile

+- launch the environment with `pipenv shell`

+- run the tests to see if this might work: `./manage.py test`.
+If everything passes, great, if not, debug or issue an issues report (include the error message).

-4. edit `manage.py`.
-In the main() method, set `"DJANGO_CONFIGURATION", "Local")` to either `"Local"`, which is default, or `"Production"`.
+- edit `manage.py`.
+In the main() method, set `"DJANGO_CONFIGURATION"` to either `"Local"`, which is default, or `"Production"`.
 You can see the config files in the ./config directory.
 The most important effect of setting the `DJANGO_CONFIGURATION` is that `"Local"` is sqlite, `"Production"` is postgresql.

-5. In the root, run `pipenv install -r requirements.txt` to install the environment.
-Note: this has been finnicky about python version -- use the version listed in the Pipfile

-6. launch the environment with `pipenv shell`
+In fact, if your test above failed, you might check to see if your `DJANGO_CONFIGURATION` is set to `"Local"`, which is what the tests expect

+- create the database: `./manage.py makemigrations && ./manage.py migrate`

+- create a superuser `./manage.py createsuperuser`

+- load the fixtures, if you have any, with something like `./manage.py loaddata fixtures/BioSample.json`.
+This fills the database with the data in `fixtures`.

+- At this point, if you're on your local machine, you can launch the development server with `./manage.py runserver`.
+If you're deploying with Gunicorn+Nginx, follow the guide linked below. __Don't forget, when you're done getting Gunicorn and Nginx set up, to update your STATIC_ROOT and STATIC_URL in config/common.py (this just tells django where to output the "compiled" database files which will be served) and to then run `./manage.py collectstatic`__
 ## Configuring Postgresql, Gunicorn and Nginx

 Once you are signed in and have your user, ssh, etc all set up the way you want it, `git clone` the repo.
 Next, follow these instructions[set up django with postgres and gunicorn on ubuntu 20.04](https://www.digitalocean.com/community/tutorials/how-to-set-up-django-with-postgres-nginx-and-gunicorn-on-ubuntu-20-04)